-WMIN 501 Theological Foundations of Women's Ministries

-This course explores the Biblical foundations for women in ministry.
+WMIN 501 Theological Foundations of Women's Ministries This course explores the Biblical foundations for women in ministry.

-WMIN 502 Women's Ministry in the Local Church

-This course examines women of faith in the Bible and in Church history.
+WMIN 502 Women's Ministry in the Local Church This course examines women of faith in the Bible and in Church history.

-WMIN 503 Leadership in Women's Ministry

-The philosophy, psychology, and theology of leadership and gender issues for women in leadership roles in Christian ministry are explored in this course.

-WMIN 504 Evangelism and Discipleship for Women

-This course examines current approaches and strategies for developing evangelism and discipleship in women.

-WMIN 505 Women's Issues in Ministry

-This course studies the practical and realistic problems that impact women in ministry including emotional, physical, social, and spiritual issues.

-WMIN 506 Developing and Building a Women's Ministry

-This is a practical course requiring students to plan and design a women's ministry program.

-WMIN 506 Married Women's Ministry

-A study of the varying and changing needs for married women ministry is examined.

-WMIN 507 Single Adult Ministry

-This course studies the women's ministries for single adults and educational and programming needs unique to this group.

-WMIN 508 Women's Ministry Internship

-One semester internship working with an established women's ministry.
+WMIN 503 Leadership in Women's Ministry Three credit hours The philosophy, psychology, and theology of leadership and gender issues for women in leadership roles in Christian ministry are explored in this course.
+WMIN 504 Evangelism and Discipleship for Women Three credit hours This course examines current approaches and strategies for developing evangelism and discipleship in women.
+WMIN 505 Women's Issues in Ministry Three credit hours This course studies the practical and realistic problems that impact women in ministry including emotional, physical, social, and spiritual issues.
+WMIN 506 Developing and Building a Women's Ministry Three credit hours This is a practical course requiring students to plan and design a women's ministry program.
+WMIN 506 Married Women's Ministry Three credit hours A study of the varying and changing needs for married women ministry is examined.
+WMIN 507 Single Adult Ministry Three credit hours This course studies the women's ministries for single adults and educational and programming needs unique to this group.
+Three credit hours WMIN 508 Women's Ministry Internship One semester internship working with an established women's ministry.